 When it comes down to the best tile material, it’s really comes down to your individual preferences, household lifestyle, and design budget.
 Porcelain and ceramic tile are excellent water-resistant materials, and technology has made luxury vinyl tile an outstanding option for bathrooms as well.
 Natural stone—typically limestone, granite, or marble varieties—are durable and beautiful, but they will come at a higher price point than tile.

 A bathroom redo is a big project, but you don’t have to go it alone!
-If you have questions about tile for any bathroom project, we hope you’ll visit Leicester Flooring in Asheville, NC.
+If you have questions about tile for any bathroom project, we hope you’ll visit Leicester Flooring in Hendersonville, NC.
 Our experts are ready to help with your questions.